nicklascook/Notetab/README.md

 ## Features

-  * A To Do List / Notepad that persists using Chrome Sync API.
+  * A To Do List / Notepad that persists between tabs using Chrome Sync.
-  * Built in timer with Pomodoro settings available
+  * Built in timer
-  * 'Notebooks' - The ability to create separate notebooks to store other info.
+  * 'Notebooks' - The ability to create separate notebooks to store lists or separate stuff.
 (Ex: Books to read, Recipes to make, Things to work on)
+  * Night / Day Theme

 ## Future updates
   * Implement background image from /r/earthporn or similar
-  * Add sound to timer finish
-  * Allow colour or theme change (dark/light)
   * Add additional widgets - weather, to do list etc.
   * Increase number of notepads
   * Allow for headings, bold, checklist etc. in main text area
+  * Pomodoro timer
+  * Recurring reminders that appear in the main text area